-The principal legal vehicles used to set up alternative funds in Luxembourg are the following.
+The principal legal vehicles used to set up alternative funds in Luxembourg are as follows.

-- Undertakings for collective investment (Part II UCI) governed by Part II of the Law of 17 December 2010 (the "UCI Law") which may be constituted in the form of a common fund (fonds commun de placement) (FCP), an investment company with variable capital (société d'investissement à capital variable) (SICAV) or an investment company with fixed capital (société d'investissement à capital fixe) (SICAF).
-Part II UCIs are supervised by the Commission de Surveillance du Secteur Financier (CSSF) which is the supervisory authority in Luxembourg.
-The main advantage of these funds is that they are open to all types of investors, including retail. - Specialised investment funds (fonds d'investissement spécialisé) (SIF) governed by the law of 13 February 2007 (the "SIF Law"), which may be constituted as an FCP, SICAV or SICAF.
-While SIFs have the advantage of having almost no restrictions in terms of what they can invest in, they are only open to wellinformed investors.
-As with the Part II UCI, they are supervised by the CSSF, but unlike the Part II UCI SICAV the SIF SICAV can be set up in a number of different corporate or partnership forms. - The investment company in risk capital (société d'investissement en capital à risque) (SICAR) governed by the law of 15 June 2004 (the "SICAR Law"), which may only be constituted as a corporate or partnership entity (ie, it cannot be an FCP).
+- Undertakings for collective investment (Part II UCI) governed by Part II of the Law of 17 December 2010 (the "UCI Law"), which may be constituted in the form of a common fund (fonds commun de placement - FCP), an investment company with variable capital (société d'investissement à capital variable -SICAV) or an investment company with fixed capital (société d'investissement à capital fixe - SICAF).
+A 2023 amendment to the UCI Law broadened the range of corporate forms available for a Part II UCI.
+They may now be established as SICAVs in the form of an SCA, SCS, SCSp, société coopérative organised as an SA and Sarl, as opposed to just SAs.
+Part II UCIs are supervised by the Commission de Surveillance du Secteur Financier (CSSF), which is the supervisory authority in Luxembourg.
+The main advantage of these funds is that they are open to all types of investors, including retail. - Specialised investment funds (fonds d'investissement spécialisé SIF) governed by the Law of 13 February 2007 (the "SIF Law"), which may be constituted as an FCP, SICAV or SICAF.
+While SIFs have the advantage of having almost no restrictions in terms of what they can invest in, they are only open to well-informed investors.
+Like the Part II UCI, they are supervised by the CSSF. - The investment company in risk capital (société d'investissement en capital à risque SICAR) governed by the Law of 15 June 2004 (the "SICAR Law"), which may only be constituted as a corporate or partnership entity (ie, it cannot be an FCP).
 It has the advantage of having no investment diversification rules, but it must invest in risk capital.
 As such, it is generally used for investments in venture capital and private equity.
 The SICAR is supervised by the CSSF and is only open to well-informed investors.

-Contributed by: Evelyn Maher, Jonathan Fonteyne and Djelloul Mansour, BSP
+Contributed by: Evelyn Maher, Gaston Aguirre Draghi and Djelloul Mansour, BSP

-- · Reserved alternative investment funds (fonds d'investissement alternatif réservé) (RAIF) governed by the Luxembourg Law of 23 July 2016 (the "RAIF Law"), which may be constituted as an FCP, SICAV or SICAF (in the case of a SICAV or SICAF it can choose any of the available corporate or partnership forms).
+- Reserved alternative investment funds (fonds) d'investissement alternatif réservé - RAIF) governed by the Luxembourg Law of 23 July 2016 (the "RAIF Law"), which may be constituted as an FCP, SICAV or SICAF (in the case of a SICAV or SICAF it can choose any of the available corporate or partnership forms).
 The RAIF can choose to follow the SIF or SICAR regime in terms of the type of assets it invests in.
 Its particular advantage is that it is not subject to the supervision of the CSSF and, as such, a RAIF can potentially be brought to the market more quickly than the supervised entities.
-Unlike the Part II UCI, SIF and SICAR, the RAIF must appoint an authorised external alternative investment fund manager (AIFM). - The Luxembourg special limited partnership (société en commandite spéciale) (SLP), which is an unregulated and unsupervised entity.
+Unlike the Part II UCI, SIF and SICAR, the RAIF is always obliged to appoint an authorised external alternative investment fund manager (AIFM). - The Luxembourg special limited partnership (société en commandite spéciale - SLP), which is an unregulated and unsupervised entity.
 It is characterised by its contractual freedom and is not subject to any investment or diversification constraints.

-RAIFs, Part II UCIs, SIFs, SICARs and SLPs that have designated an AIFM established in the European Economic Area (EEA) can market their shares, units or limited partnership interests to professional investors throughout the EEA pursuant to the specific notification procedure provided for by the Alternative Investment Fund Managers Directive (AIFMD).
+RAIFs, Part II UCIs, SIFs, SICARs and SLPs that have designated an AIFM established in the European Economic Area (EEA) can market their shares, units or limited partnership interests to professional investors throughout the EEA, pursuant to the specific notification procedure provided for by the Alternative Investment Fund Managers Directive (AIFMD).